BinushBabu/Simple-ToDo-App-For-Learn-Kotlin-Programming-Language/README.md

 # Learn from App

-  - Crete a simple android application with kotlin
+  - Crete a simple kotlin android application
-- Small and beautiful android material them can impanelment a beginners
+- Beautiful android material theme can understand easily
--	Manage db using greenDao
+-	Manage DataBase using greenDao
- - manage recycler adapter and view holder
+ - Manage recycler view in kotlin
- - using alarm service
+ - Crete alarm
   - Broadcast receiver with message
   - Creating a basic notification
-- 	Simple understand and well structured  code
+- 	Simple, understandable and well structured code pattern

 # Current Features:

  - create a todo with simple text
   - you can create todo with text and reminders
-  -see your todo with text and time (time only shows if you add reminder)
+  -see your todo with text and time (time only shows if you add a reminder)
   - see your todo status
   - change your todo status
   - you can edit todo